Showing your committment to New Zealand for permanent residence

 If you work for commission or a retainer, you cannot use your employment to show you have an established base in New Zealand.

-• documents showing you have established, bought or have shares in a business
+• have established, bought or have shares in a business

-• documents showing you are actively involved in running the business.
+• are actively involved in running a business.